 Coping with stress, school and study problems are among the top concerns for young people.

 The Mission Australia Youth survey is the largest survey of its kind in Australia and has been undertaken each year since 2002.
+Surveying well over 15000 Australians aged 15-19, the survey reveals that what young people value includes family relationships, financial security, friendships, getting a job, physical and mental health and school and study satisfaction.

 While the survey reveals our youth’s view of the potential of life and hopes for the future, it also identifies the pressure they feel and their areas of concern.